tz1/neospi/README.md

 It also shows how to use the USI as an SPI slave.

+Based loosely on https://github.com/cpldcpu/light_ws2812 (just some of the assembly lines)

 TODO: slave select
 TODO: eeprom and flash stores images, will display out of reset or via simple commands.